jungrafael/ueberauth_azure_ad/README.md

 > An Azure Active Directory strategy for Überauth.

+## Introduction
+This is a simple and opinionated strategy where the following decisions have been made:
+- response mode - "form_post"
+- response type - "code id_token"
+- nonce timeout - 15 minutes
+- iat timeout - 6 minutes
+- The client secret is not used, so this library can't be used for authorization

+On top of this the library includes client side validations for the following claims:
+- c_hash
+- aud
+- tid
+- iss
+- nbf
+- iat
+- exp
+- nonce

+Nonces are stored in ets with the NonceStore module as the key.

+If you need a more flexible implementation check out https://github.com/swelham/ueberauth_microsoft

 ## Installation

 1. Add `:ueberauth_azure_ad` to your list of dependencies in `mix.exs`: